chaoss/grimoirelab/docker/README.md

 [docker-compose file](../docker-compose/).

-It provides a simple way to run the GrimoireLab components, including the MariaDB database, a Redis server, and the GrimoireLab core.
+It provides a simple way to run the GrimoireLab components, including the MariaDB database, a Valkey server, and the GrimoireLab core.

 Please, refer to that documentation for more information.